BioBoost/course_programming_from_base_to_ace/docs/50-introduction-to-wpf/README.md

 ![Grid Auto](./img/grid-auto.png)

-While when using the percentage indication, the child components take up the full space of the cell - expanding or cropping as needed.
+When using the percentage indication, the child components take up the full space of the cell - expanding or cropping as needed.

 ```xml
 <Grid>